athomasq/athomasq.github.io/essays/leveling-up-as-an-angel-investor.md

 ## Why This Post?

 I've been angel investing, off and on, for close to a decade, but it's only in the last 6 months or so that I've become more intentional and systematic about it.

-One aspect of this is more careful measurement of everything I do; and in the spirit of "building in public", I thought I'd share some high-level portfolio stats.
+One aspect of this leveling up is more careful measurement of everything I do; and in the spirit of "building in public", I thought I'd share some high-level portfolio stats.

-Note that these stats are about process, not about outcomes.
 I've tried to keep editorial commentary to a minimum; but you can read an expanded version of this post with commentary <strike>here</strike> when I write it.

 ----
 <br/>